 However, you must know that the video quality will always be impacted by your average upload connection (if you can't properly upload an HD stream, you won't get an HD stream).

 If you are screen sharing, you can zoom in your application or web browser to maximize the quality.
 But the best way to have an HD replay is to record locally using a third party software such as Screenflow or use a Virtual Webcam software like ManyCam or

 What is recorded?
 All my sessions?
 Is there a limit?

-We record everything that you share during the webinar!
+We record everything that you share during the event!
 This includes the audio and video of anyone on stage, your screenshares, and your uploaded medias (PDF, MP4) via the Share a media feature.

 The sidebar (chat, questions, polls, people), CTA's, and live answers are not recorded.
-These are pop-up features that are only visible during the live webinar.
+These are pop-up features that are only visible during the live event.

 ⬆️ In your Settings > Recording & on-demand tab, you'll see that Enable recording is checked by default.
-Leave this checked if you want your webinar sessions recorded 🙂
+Leave this checked if you want your event sessions recorded 🙂

-🚨If you uncheck Enable recording and start the webinar, it will not be recorded and it will not be possible to recover a replay.
+🚨If you uncheck Enable recording and start the event, it will not be recorded and it will not be possible to recover a replay.

-Enable recording must be checked in your Settings before starting the webinar in order for the session to be recorded.
+Enable recording must be checked in your Settings before starting the event in order for the session to be recorded.

 🎥 On Livestorm you can host events up to 4 hours and we now record up to 4 hours too!